LesleyLai/blog/src/pages/blog/functional_cpp/en.md

 As a programmer already familiar with FP, the book does not provide too much major revelation to me.
 However, I still gain some small insight from each chapter.
 Though the implementation from this book may not be sophisticated and efficient, they demonstrate concepts pretty well because of their simplicity.

-Chapter 6 discusses lazy evaluations and memorization.
-I feel like the book's implementation for memorization is too inefficient to be useful, and I cannot come up with a solution myself.
+Chapter 6 discusses lazy evaluations and memoization.
+I feel like the book's implementation for memoization is too inefficient to be useful, though I cannot come up with a better solution myself.
+I fear that a generic yet efficient solution is hard to find, and memoization should more be implemented in a case by case basis.
 Nonetheless, I particularly like the later part of lazy string concatenation by using expression templates.

 Chapter 7 introduces [ranges](https://en.cppreference.com/w/cpp/ranges), which are merged into C++20 already.
 The introduction is not in depth, but it is necessary since later chapter uses ranges extensively.
 Chapter 8 discussed persistence data structures.
 The [immer](https://github.com/arximboldi/immer) C++ library is an robust implementation of those structures.
 The library's [CppCon talk](https://www.youtube.com/watch?v=sPhpelUfu8Q) and [ICFP paper](https://public.sinusoid.es/misc/immer/immer-icfp17.pdf) are also fantastic resources to learn more.